Japanese Knotweed Removal Cost

 The most common approach used by professional contractors is herbicide treatment.
 The process is typically carried out as follows:

-The removal specialist will begin with a full risk assessment of the surrounding area.
-They evaluate any nearby schools, playgrounds, communal areas, or water sources such as rivers, streams, canals, or ponds that could be affected by herbicide drift.
-Neighbours may be notified in advance to keep pets and children indoors during treatment.
+• Risk Assessment — The removal specialist will begin with a full risk assessment of the surrounding area, evaluating any nearby schools, playgrounds, communal areas, or water sources that could be affected by herbicide drift.
+Neighbours may be notified in advance.

-Weather conditions are checked before treatment.
-Herbicides used on knotweed can affect other plant life, so work is scheduled on dry, calm days to minimise the risk of drift.
+• Weather Check — Weather conditions are checked before treatment.
+Herbicides can affect other plant life, so work is scheduled on dry, calm days to minimise drift.

-For herbicide application, professionals typically use a garden sprayer or specialised tools near sensitive areas such as water sources, schools, or playgrounds.
-In some cases, herbicide may be applied using rollers, cloths, sponges, or brushes to protect surrounding plants and soil.
-Some of the herbicide is often injected directly into the stems using professional injection tools.
+• Herbicide Application — Professionals typically use a garden sprayer or specialised tools near sensitive areas.
+Herbicides may also be applied using rollers, cloths, or brushes to protect surrounding plants or injected directly into the stems.

-After treatment, any cut or removed knotweed is carefully bagged in sturdy plastic rubble sacks and taken to a licensed landfill site.
-Some UK councils offer specialist collection services, which contractors may coordinate with where available.
+• Removal and Disposal — Any cut or removed knotweed is carefully bagged and taken to a licensed landfill site.
+Some UK councils offer specialist collection services, which contractors may coordinate with, where available.

-Complete eradication requires repeated treatments.
-Professional contractors typically repeat herbicide applications 2 to 3 times per year over 3 to 5 years until the knotweed is fully eliminated and does not regrow.
+• Repeat Treatments — Complete eradication requires repeated treatments.
+Contractors typically repeat herbicide applications 2 to 3 times per year over 3 to 5 years until the knotweed is fully eliminated.

 Identifying Japanese Knotweed

 Japanese knotweed is a type of weed that spreads incredibly rapidly.
-It grows extremely high and can penetrate through extremely tough materials, including flooring, walls, and roofs.
+It grows extremely high and can penetrate through cracks and weaknesses in extremely tough materials, including flooring, walls, and roofs.

-The weed arrived in the UK from Japan in the mid-nineteenth century by a German-born botanist named Phillipp von Siebold who discovered the plant growing along the side of volcanoes.
+The weed arrived in the UK from Japan in the mid-nineteenth century by a German-born botanist named Philipp von Siebold who discovered the plant growing along the side of volcanoes.

 It was initially praised for being a beautiful plant and for its potential to provide feed for animals.
 It was originally sold at nurseries for people to plant as they wished.